clach04/x10_rest/README.md

 NOTE by default this accepts all remote connections, without any authentication or authorization checks.
 It is recommended that this only listen and accept connections from localhost!

 Implemented in pure Python.
-Known to work with Python 2.7.
+Known to work with:

+  * Python 2.7
+  * Python 3.5

 ## Getting Started